The role of Digital PR

 Teamwork makes the dream work

-Over the last couple of years, marketing teams, SEO experts, and PR’s have had to quickly learn about each other’s roles and how they can work together to deliver press coverage and strategic content that fits into broader digital marketing and SEO objectives.
+Over the last couple of years, marketing teams, SEO experts, and PR’s have had to quickly learn about each other’s roles and how they can work together to deliver press coverage and strategic content that fits into broader digital marketing objectives.

 Brands that haven’t adopted this approach and still don’t see PR as part of the marketing mix need to get on board or get left behind quickly.
-Social media teams, for example, are already very adept at creating reactive content that hijacks trends and the news agenda, so it’s understanding how this can turn into a news story or digital PR opportunity.
+Social media teams, for example, are already very adept at creating reactive content that hijacks trends and the news agenda, so it’s understanding how this can turn into a digital PR opportunity.

-The best thing about digital PR activity is that it’s measurable with tools such as Kantar, Gorkana and Google Analytics, making marketers very happy!
+The best thing about digital PR is that it’s measurable with tools such as Kantar, Gorkana and Google Analytics, making marketers very happy!

 Recent examples of some effective Digital PR campaigns